 The box trembled.
 The scarab darted into the air and straight at Valerie.
 Darkness spread from it.
-Shouting, Siggy leapt in front of Miss Foxx.
+Shouting, Siggy leapt in front of Miss Hunt.
 It struck him in the chest.
 He shouted in pain and staggered.
 The scarab tried to dart around him.
 Sigfried dodged in its way.

 Rachel wanted to help, but her limbs refused to obey.
 Besides, what could she do?
 She had no magic yet, no flute, no familiar.